FarmRadioHangar/boxter/README.md

 __IMPORTANT__ don't forget to add the `=` sign after the host name.
 The configuration is nini we need to add this to be compliant with the parser but it has no effect whatsoeve.

-So that sample says provision voxbox version `0.1.0` for a host named `mambojambo`
+So that sample says provision voxbox version `0.1.0` for a host named `habarimaalum`